butterfill/www-butterfill/plan-for-new/prompt-text.md

 We are working on migrating the old codebase in www-butterfill-old/ to the new version in www-butterfill-new/ .
 There are detailed requirements and instructions in plan-for-new/ .

-We have
-completed phase 2 so far and started phase 3.
-Task 3.2 has been completed.
-Another dev has worked on Task 3.3 but done an extremely poor job.
-Your current task is to re-do Task 3.3 properly.
-It's not just that the styling fails in every respect—colour, readability, attractiveness, ...; there is also no visible dark mode option.

 The site is available at `http://localhost:4321/` (do not `npm run dev`, as your updates will be reflected here.)